alphagov/govuk-developer-docs/source/manual/data-gov-uk-supporting-ckan.html.md

 ### CKAN publisher on Staging environment responds with Nginx 504 timeout:

-Sometimes CKAN publisher on Staging environemt responds with a 504 from Nginx, this is due to it timing out when connecting to the database as there are too many connections, current limit is 1000.
+Sometimes CKAN publisher on Staging environment responds with a 504 from Nginx, this is due to it timing out when connecting to the database as there are too many connections, current limit is 1000.

 #### Trying to log on to the database will result in this error: